xStarbound/xStarbound/doc/lua/player.md

 #### `Json` player.teamMembers()

-Returns a list of all team members in the player's current team, including the player him- or herself.
+Returns a list of all team members in the player's current team, *including* the current player.
 If the player is not currently in any team, returns `jarray{}`.
 The list has the following format:

 ```lua
 local teamMembers = jarray{